zehengl/zehengl.github.io/_posts/2015-12-07-agile-scrum-notes-02.markdown

 date:   2015-12-07
 author: Zeheng Li
 ---
-## Overview of Agile methodologies
+This chapter covers the overview of Agile methodologies.

 # Crystal
   * **lightweight approach**